CMSgov/bluebutton-site-static/_pages/developers.md

 1. Login to the developer portal, click "Test Client" to begin and click "sample Authorization flow"
 2. Click the link to authorize.
 This will start the authorization flow to TestApp
-3. Login to your Blue Button Developer Preview Account (click here if you need to Join the Developer Preview) and you will see a JSON document containing your access token and other information
+3. Login to your Blue Button Developer Sandbox Account (click [here](https://sandbox.bluebutton.cms.gov/v1/accounts/create) if you need to Join the Developer Sandbox) and you will see a JSON document containing your access token and other information

 You can now use your access token wherever "YOUR TOKEN HERE" is referenced below.